Lost-Crow23/multinational-retail-data-centralisation/README.md

 Primary keys are implemented as below which will serve the orders_table.
 We use SQL respectively to update the columns as our primary keys.
 Making sure our dim tables primary key matches that of the same column in the orders_table.

-- **Task 8: Create Primary Key in details which are added in the dim tables.**
+- **Task 8: Create Primary Key in details which are added in the dim tables**
 ```
     ALTER TABLE dim_date_times
     ADD PRIMARY KEY (date_uuid);